oronymzy/tips/docs/usngGit.md

 To undo the initial Git commit, use `git update-ref -d HEAD` to delete the branch you are on.

+To download a copy of all the versioned data in a Git repository to the `/foo/bar` directory, use `git clone git://foo.bar/baz.git /foo/bar`.[^usngGit2] If `/foo/bar` is omitted, the data will be downloaded to a newly-created `baz` directory.

 ## licensing
 **Some rights reserved: [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/).** Specifically, the following content falls under this license: